Types Of Home Ownership And How To Hold Title On Home

 - The ownership interest of each person can be declared as being equal or not equal ownership

 - The purpose of the title being held in tenancy in common is to divide up the ownership interest as it sees best appropriate among the owners of the property

 Title to a property can be titled under a title holding trust.

-- The trustee is the person who holds title for the beneficiary and has the authority to exercise the best interest of the trust.
+- The trustee is the person who holds the title for the beneficiary and has the authority to exercise the best interest of the trust

-- Advantages of having title under trust includes avoiding probate expenses and delays associated with probate settlements.
+The advantages of having title under trust include avoiding probate expenses and delays associated with probate settlements.